dmarticus/dmarticus.github.io/_posts/2025-11-07-spinning-plates.md

 3. triage whatever comes back,
 4. iterate until it compiles / passes / looks fine.

-There’s still skill there—prompt design, taste, knowing what "smells wrong"—but the locus of difficulty moves.
+There’s still skill there—prompt design, taste, knowing what "smells wrong" — but the locus of difficulty moves.
 It’s less "can *I* solve this?" and more "can I supervise this?"
 The reward structure changes too: less "wow, I learned something deep" and more "nice, another plate spun and didn’t fall."
 Still satisfying, just in a more managerial way.

 And when the model drops a solution fully formed, part of the joy evaporates.
 The problem gets solved; I don’t get the same little "oh sick, I figured that out" hit.
 When I scroll through my own diffs, I’ll sometimes realize I can’t actually explain why I did X instead of Y in a given PR without re-reading the whole thing.